 Teasing out the underlying cause of this reduction in total fatalities is no mean feat, though.
 Non-alcohol traffic fatalities have also declined relative to the number of miles driven over the same time period, which could be attributed to any number of causes, including increased seat belt usage, the widespread use of airbags, and other safety improvements to cars and roads.
 Moreover, drinking and driving for the whole population might be down as the result of increased education on its consequences, harsher penalties, improved enforcement, or increased stigmatization of drunk driving.

-The college presidents who support the Amethyst Initiative—a movement launched in 2008 to reconsider the national drinking age of 21—admit that drunk driving is a serious problem, but they point out that it's not the only potential pitfall for young drinkers.
+College presidents who support the Amethyst Initiative—a movement launched in 2008 to reconsider the national drinking age of 21—admit that drunk driving is a serious problem, but they point out that it's not the only potential pitfall for young drinkers.
 They contend that by lowering the drinking age, colleges would be able to bring booze out into the open and educate students on responsible consumption.
 Such education might help curb alcohol poisoning, drunken injuries, drinking-fueled violence, and alcoholism on campuses.